here begins the tale of papa ghostface.

 “bandoni boodana”, on the other hand, is an epic ballad that begins as a story about a homeless guy before spreading its wings and making room for the muppets, bill clinton, and barney the dinosaur. other highlights include “another dick in the hall”, which is a long, atmospheric instrumental; a piss-take of the barney & friends theme song “i love you”, complete with a baby bop cameo; and another instrumental track in the shape of the sort-of-jazzy “uncoiled”.

-in the summer i picked up a different mixer (a VS-880-EX) that was compatible with the CD recorder i had, and the real fun began. gord suggested sürdaster as a band name. that’s latin for the process of becoming deaf. i thought it was a great name, but i didn’t think our music was heavy enough for it to work.
+in the summer i picked up a different mixer (a VS-880-EX) that was compatible with the CD recorder i had, and the real fun began. gord suggested sürdaster as a band name. that’s latin for the process of becoming deaf. i thought it was a great name, but i didn’t think our music was aggressive enough for it to work.

 (gord would end up finding another home for that name later on.)

-our first “proper” album was recorded over two nights in july of 1999, with the title borrowed from gord’s friend andrew whitelaw — who would later become our band mate in guys with dicks for a while. it was something he said about what it felt like when he had his nipples pierced, and it always struck me as a fun turn of phrase.
+our first “proper” album was recorded over two nights in july of 1999, with the title borrowed from gord’s friend andrew whitelaw — who would later become our band mate in guys with dicks for a while. it was something he said about what it felt like when he had his nipples pierced. it always struck me as a fun turn of phrase.

 snowflake learns about life and dark blue champagne shuffle are re-workings of “frog song” and “another dick in the hall”, and they hand their templates’ testicles to them in a paper bag.

-dark blue champagne shuffle takes what was somewhat aimless jamming the first time around and transforms it into something that sounds like it has direction and purpose. back then i wasn’t afraid to play keyboard drums and fake bass at the same time while pretending they were a real rhythm section. the result sounds like a lot more than just two guys messing around live in the “studio” without any overdubs. fun random moment: in the middle of the song gord tunes his E string all the way down to death metal territory, just for the hell of it.
+dark blue champagne shuffle takes what was moody but somewhat aimless jamming the first time around, and transforms it into something that sounds like it has real direction and purpose. back then i wasn’t afraid to play keyboard drums and fake bass at the same time while pretending they were a real rhythm section. the result sounds like a lot more than just two guys messing around live in the “studio” without any overdubs. fun random moment: in the middle of the song gord tunes his E string all the way down to death metal territory, just for the hell of it.

 there are also two tracks here that point toward what was just around the corner, though i didn’t know it at the time.